lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 tags: [ Artificial Intelligence ]
 ---

-These are my raw personal notes, broadly covering some BASIC concepts and techniques.
+These are my raw personal notes, broadly covering common concepts and techniques.

+Some caveats:
 * This post may not be helpful for your purposes.
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
 Don't get upset.